 Employers will understand if you leave off a current supervisor because you don’t want to jeopardize your current position.
 Make sure tell the hiring manager that this is why your current manager is not listed as a reference.

 Your co-workers can provide insight to your ability to work well on a team, lend a hand on other projects where appropriate and attest to your ability to get along with others.
 They can also highlight projects where you excelled or were a crucial part of getting the job done.

 Have Several References to Rotate

 Strive to gather a group of multiple potential references in various roles.
-Having a deep bench of people to choose as references allows you to strategically place certain people based on the different requirements of each job or projects you completed while working with or for them.
+Having a deep bench of people to choose as references allow you to strategically place certain people based on the different requirements of each job or project you completed while working with or for them.